Mazda Premacy: Third generation (CW; 2010)

 The third generation was the first car to use Mazda's new Nagare design language, with the curve of the front fender flowing past the wheel well and onto the car's flank.
 "Nagare" means flow and was first developed for the eponymous show car of 2006.

 In Europe, the third generation Mazda5 was offered with a 1.6-liter turbo-diesel, a 1.8-liter four-cylinder or a 2.0-liter four-cylinder gasoline engine with direct-injection and Mazda's i-stop start/stop technology, which will reduce emissions by 15 percent.
 All engines include a six-speed manual transmission as standard, as well as new environmental friendly features.

 For 2012, the US Mazda5 was offered with a 157 hp 2.5-liter four-cylinder engine.
 A six-speed manual transmission is standard in the base model, with a five-speed automatic optional while both the Touring and the Grand Touring come with a five-speed automatic with manual mode.
 The third generation began production on 13 May 2010 and began sales in Japan on 1 July 2010.
 The Mazda5 comes in three grades: 20CS, 20E and 20S.
 The base model CS does not include i-stop.

 Taiwanese market models of Mazda5 were produced by Ford Lio Ho Motor Co., Ltd.

 In the United States, 2015 was the last Mazda5 model year, as Mazda stopped importing the vehicle due to sluggish sales volumes.
 Mazda shifted its focus to crossover vehicles growing in popularity.
 The Mazda5 was also discontinued of European market in the same year.
 However, the Mazda5 continued to be sold in Canada for the 2016 and 2017 model years.

 2013 update

 Changes to Mazda Premacy include the introduction of Skyactiv-G 2.0L engine and 6-speed Skyactiv-Drive automatic transmission.
-The Skyactiv variant of the Premacy will have a fuel economy of 16.2 km/L based on Japan's JC08 mode.
+The Skyactiv variant of the Premacy has a fuel economy of 16.2 km/L based on Japan's JC08 mode.

 Japanese market models went on sale in January 2013.
 Early models include 20C-Skyactiv, 20S-Skyactiv, 20S-Skyactiv L-package, 20CS, 20C, 20S.

+Mazda announced the discontinuation of the Mazda Premacy in 2018.
+There will be no direct successor to the Mazda Premacy/Mazda5 as the company pulled out of the minivan market entirely, to focus on SUVs and cars.